OpenText Media Management Implementation Services

 CyanGate's OTMM Implementation Service

-Though a step-by-step process, CyanGate implements OTMM with the aim of high user acceptance and a successful closure.
+The chart above illustrates our approach.
+Though a step-by-step process, CyanGate OpenText Consultants implement OTMM with the aim of high user acceptance and a successful closure.
 Implementation starts with analysis of the workflows in the departments that will start using DAM.
 During the workflow analysis, additional information is captured such as key process metadata, categories, permissions, formats, etc. During analysis, knowledge of common DAM system features and best practices plays an important role in positioning the questions and leading the discussions in such a way that the users start visualizing how they will be using the system in the future.
-This leads into:

 The completion of all of the above analysis steps will produce the necessary information to plan the detailed future workflow and state diagrams of the system.
 All of the analysis results are then used in the configuration and development phase of the project.

-Before delivering the system to the users for acceptance, the key is to train the users.
+Before delivering the system to the users for user acceptance testing (UAT), CyanGate OpenText consultants will train the users.
 Training sessions will direct the users to follow the standard workflows in the system and will prevent them from getting confused and getting lost in OTMM.
 It will also help them accept the system as part of their daily jobs because knowledge will give them courage and power to explore and learn more on their own.

 It is not easy to deliver a perfect system.
 Changes may be made at the end of the deployment to improve user acceptance.
 The users will also start using the system in their workflows at this point and iterations will become inevitable.
 CyanGate DAM consultants would already be aware of this and will be ready to make the proper adjustments in workflows, metadata and other aspects of the system that will please the users and improve the acceptance rates.
 Finally implementation is completed by transitioning the technical and operational details of the system to the IT staff of the customer.

-Do you plan to implement OpenText Media Management?
+Do you plan to implement OpenText Media Management or SAP DAM?
 Contact us for assistance.